afombravo/2FAST2Q/README.md

 When running without specified parameters, 2FAST2Q will assume the current running directory has all the required files:

-* one .csv corresponding to features file (not required in 'Extract and Count' mode)
+* one .csv corresponding to features file (can be either comma, semicolon, or tab separated) (not required in 'Extract and Count' mode)

 * the .FASTQ files